MEET SOME OF

 Linkedin

-• PhD in Medical Science from the University of NSW
+• Bachelor of Economics (Econometrics) from the University of Sydney

 Working in the Private Equity sector offers fast-paced problem solving that sees you jumping from one industry and client to the next, with an immediate impact on the client’s decision-making process.
 Coupled with the accelerated progression that comes with the pace and intensity of transaction strategy work, this career is hard to match!